 Shamanic practitioners traditionally apply kambo to the ankle, shoulder, or arm most often.
 However, some practitioners may recommend applying kambo to chakra centers, which align vertically up the middle torso.
 As ABC News Australia reports, applying kambo to the chest may give the noxious peptides a shortcut to the bloodstream.
 At least one doctor believes that this application style may make you more likely to experience heart complications, although the validity of this concern is hard to prove at this point in time.
 A trained practitioner should be able to work with you to find the best dot locations for your body.

 A kambo experience takes a toll.
-But, over-hydrating can worsen the experience by causing its own series of side effects.
+But, over-hydrating can worsen the experience by causing its own series of side effects, which is why it is important to follow the guidance of a responsible practitioner in regard to hydration.
 To avoid hypernatremia, don’t drink more than one liter of water per hour, and do not drink this much for several hours in a row.
 Ask your practitioner about drinking water with added electrolyte powder instead of plain water if you vomited or had diarrhea during your kambo experience.

 A 42-year-old man died after self-administering kambo in his home.
 Autopsy could not reveal an exact cause of death.
 But, coroners did find that the man may have had a pre-existing heart condition, which caused a thickening of the walls of his heart.
 In any case, it is not recommended to take kambo alone or to self-administer kambo.